MicrosoftDocs/VBA-Docs/access/Concepts/Settings/set-a-reference-to-a-visual-basic-project-in-another-microsoft-access-database-o.md

 ---

-# Set a Reference to a Visual Basic Project in Another Microsoft Access Database or Project
+# Set a reference to a Visual Basic project in another Access database or project

 Each Access database includes a Visual Basic project.
 The Visual Basic project is the set of all modules in the project, including both standard modules and class modules.
 Every Access database, library database, or add-in contained in an .mde file includes a Visual Basic project.